Anastasia1707/piano-fingering/README.md

 ## Abstract

 This project leverages machine learning to predict piano fingering for musical scores.
-It uses real-world annotated piano scores, processes them to extract meaningful features, trains a Random Forest model, and applies the model to annotate unseen scores with predicted fingering.
+It uses real-world annotated piano scores, processes them to extract meaningful features, trains a Random Forest, LSTM, RNN and HMM models and applies them to annotate unseen scores with predicted fingering.